The Writing Center Logo

 **Video Conference Appointment FAQ:

 How do I access my video conferencing appointment?: At the time of your consultation, log into your WC Online account and access your appointment form by selecting your appointment time slot.
-From your appointment form, scroll down to the "Appointment Details" section.
-The Zoom link for your appointment will be located in the space titled "Access Zoom Here."
-Follow the Zoom link to begin your remote consultation.
+From your appointment form, click on the "Start or Join Video Consultation" to join your appointment virtually through our WCOnline platform.

-I was experiencing technical difficulties at the start of my video conferencing appointment, so I wasn't able to log in to WC Online or Zoom on time.
+I was experiencing technical difficulties at the start of my video conferencing appointment, so I wasn't able to log in to WCOnline.
 Now, I have a "NO-SHOW" notification in my email inbox.
 Will this impact my account status?: We understand that technological issues happen from time to time, and we don't believe that you should be penalized for circumstances beyond your control.
-In the event that you have technical difficulties (i.e., internet connectivity issues, problems loading the webpage, ill-timed software updates, etc.) while logging into WCOnline or Zoom that result in a missed appointment, send us an email, at your convenience, to appeal the "NO-SHOW" status of your consultation and request a rescheduling of your appointment.
-Alternatively, stop by the Writing Center's primary location in Eddy Hall room 23, during our administrative hours (listed above under "Hours & Locations"), to talk to a staff member about your account.
+In the event that you have technical difficulties (i.e., internet connectivity issues, problems loading the webpage, ill-timed software updates, etc.) while logging into WCOnline that result in a missed appointment, send us an email at writing@colostate.edu, at your convenience, to appeal the "NO-SHOW" status of your consultation and request a rescheduling of your appointment.
+Alternatively, stop by the Writing Center's primary location in Eddy Hall, Room 23, during our administrative hours (listed above under "Hours & Locations"), to talk to a staff member about your account.

 To schedule an appointment, log in to your WCOnline Account.
 If you're new to the CSU Writing Center, register for an account first.